Inderhavnsbroen

 Inderhavnsbroen (lit.
 'The Inner Harbour Bridge') is a bridge across the Inner Harbour in Copenhagen, Denmark.
 It is a 180 m combined pedestrian and bicyclist bridge directed east-west.
 The bridge is joined to Nyhavn (west) and Christianshavn (east).

 The bridge was designed by Flint & Neill with Studio Bednarski and Hardesty & Hanover, and opened to the public on 7 July 2016.

 The "design" includes a bulge that requires cyclists to make a sharp turn.
 This feature has attracted criticism.
-One of the unusual turns was caused by a construction error that meant the original two ends of the bridge didnt meet up in the middle.
+One of the unusual turns was caused by a construction error that meant the original two ends of the bridge didn't meet up in the middle.